RecuencoJones/httpr/README.md

 Httpr is not just another HTTP provider, in fact it is an abstraction from other HTTP providers like XHR, jquery, fetch, etc.

-Httpr provides an abstraction and a common interface to all of them, featuring also interceptors, which offer powerful options for managing HTTP requests, from adding headers and query parameters, to middleware caches or formatting requests and responses as needed.
+Httpr provides a common interface to all of them, featuring also interceptors, which offer powerful options for managing HTTP requests, from adding headers and query parameters, to middleware caches or formatting requests and responses as needed.